kdakn/SceneRenderingWithRayTracing/README.md

 casting, self-occlusion is considered to prevent reflections from being inaccurately occluded by the same object, ensuring a more accurate representation.
 •Finally, after rendered the scene I reached this image in shown in [Figure 7](https://github.com/kdakn/SceneRenderingWithRayTracing/blob/main/renders_for_readme/checkpoint4_reflection.png)

+## Part 6: Fresnel Equation
+To enhance the quality of the renders I implemented the Fresnel reflections.
+Fresnel reflection is a phenomenon that accounts for the varying reflectivity of surfaces based on the viewing angle which is called the "Grazing Angle".
+If viewing angle is same as the grazing angle then, the reflection should be stronger.
+- In this section for my code introduce a conditional check for the use of Fresnel reflection.
+If Fresnel is not enabled, the reflectivity is obtained directly from the material properties.
+However, when Fresnel is active (if mat.use_fresnel), I proceed to calculate the reflectivity using Schlick’s approximation.
+- To ensure accurate calculations, both the view vector and the surface normal vector are normalized.
+The incident angle (θ) is calculated using the dot product between the normalized surface normal and view vectors.
+- The code then computes the Fresnel reflectivity (R0) and and utilizes it in the Schlick’s approximation formula to determine the overall reflectivity (𝐾r). reflectivity = R_0 + (1 - R_0) * (1 - np.cos(incident_angle))**5
+- The Fresnel effect is modeled through the term (1−R0) (1 − cos(𝜃))^5, where θ is the incident angle.
+Finally, after rendered I reached this image in [Figure 8](https://github.com/kdakn/SceneRenderingWithRayTracing/blob/main/renders_for_readme/checkpoint5_fresnel.png).